Pondblog |

 Want to go mountain climbing in an EU country?
 Make sure you pack your giant airbag.
 This is the kind of anal bureaucracy that makes the European commission look like some kind of bad Kafkian joke.
 Here's another example, this time a rule that forces complex tendering requirements on attempts to provide low-cost housing in Britain.
 The chairman of the National Housing Federation says: "The only possible outcome of this decision is that time and money which could have been used to provide better homes and services for residents will instead be spent filling out forms for Brussels."

 The former President of the Czech Republic, Vaclav Havel, criticises Robert Mugabe's regime in Zimbabwe in the New York Times this morning.
 "Zimbabwe's leaders know that the international community will cooperate with them only if they meet certain conditions," he says in an op-ed piece.
 "That is why they are trying to give the impression of democracy and thus escape international isolation, and why they distort the standard democratic mechanisms in order to create a semblance of citizens' participation.
 At the same time, they create legal instruments that violate human rights.
 Democratic institutions are partly controlled by the leadership, partly circumvented by it.
+"A report published this year by the International Crisis Group, an international nonprofit group that works to resolve conflict, showed that many opposition members of Parliament in Zimbabwe have been subject to murder attempts, torture, assault and arrest.
+In parliamentary elections, President Robert Mugabe nominates 20 percent of members, who then become parliamentarians without a democratic mandate.
+Elections are regularly accompanied by organized violence and intimidation.
+The independent judiciary, one of the pillars of democracy, has been severely compromised, with the benches packed with Mr. Mugabe's supporters."

 23 June 2004